CZ-NIC/fred-docs/EPPReference/Introduction/index.rst

 **(R)** if the attribute is required or **(P)** if the attribute is prohibited.

-Element and attribute names are also generated to the **index** under the Symbols section.
+Element and attribute names are also generated to the **index** `under the Symbols section <../../genindex.html#Symbols>`_.
 They are prefixed either with an Ⓔ for elements or with an ⓐ for attributes, so that they are distinguished from general index keys.